 - 1. An "At-Risk" situation will be defined as any situation where a student is thought to qualify for involuntary evaluation.
 Involuntary evaluation does not mean the student will be forced to submit to an evaluation, but does mean that the student may face involuntary withdrawal, as explained below within this policy, for failure to consent or comply with the evaluation. - 2.
-In case of a threat of harm to self or others, campus Police will be called first, followed by the Health Center and the Office of Vice President for Student Life. - 3.
-If the student is not a threat to self or others, but may need a mental health evaluation, the point of contact will be the Health Center is this correct?
-Shouldn't a representative from the Counseling Center be contacted. - 4.
-Transportation to the Health Center and/or other facility for the student will be provided by Campus Police when staffing is available. - 5.
-Campus Police will notify the appropriate Response Team member as specified below.

-- 6. The Response Team member will make the necessary assessment of the situation, complete his or her evaluation, and make appropriate recommendations.
-Non-inclusive examples of recommendations include incarceration (by Police only), counseling, interim suspension/emergency interim withdrawal, referral for treatment, or send student for further evaluation. - 6.1 At-Risk students, if referred to the Health Center, will be evaluated by the University Physician for further evaluation, medical treatment, or referral. - 6.2 To receive any University health services, the student must be a registered student.
-Thus, if the student is graduating or planning to discontinue attendance at the University, it is important to that the student notify the Health Center several months in advance so that suitable arrangements for follow-up care can be made.
+In case of a threat of harm to self or others, Public Safety will be called first, followed by the Health Center and the Associate Vice President for Student Affairs. - 3.
+If the student is not a threat to self or others, but may need a mental health evaluation, the point of contact will be the Health Center and the LaTasha Norman Center for Counseling and Disability Services. - 4.
+Transportation to the Health Center and/or other facility for the student will be provided by Public Safety when staffing is available. - 5.
+Public Safety will notify the appropriate UBIT member as specified below. - 6.
+The UBIT member will make the necessary assessment of the situation, complete his or her evaluation, and make appropriate recommendations.
+Non-inclusive examples of recommendations include incarceration (by Police only), counseling, interim suspension/emergency interim withdrawal, referral for treatment, or send student for further evaluation. - 6.1 At-Risk students, if referred to the Health Center, will be evaluated by the University Physician for further evaluation, medical treatment, or referral. - To receive any University health services, the student must be a registered student.
+Thus, if the student is graduating or planning to discontinue attendance at the University, it is important that the student notify the Health Center several months in advance so that suitable arrangements for follow-up care can be made.
 Only a nurse practitioner, physician, or therapist from the Health Center or Applied Psychological Services Clinic may refer the student to a psychiatrist on behalf of the University. - 6.3 If emergency medication is needed, the University physician or nurse practitioner should be notified so that prescriptions can be written. - 6.4 The student may be referred to the Latasha Norman Center for Counseling and Disability Services or Applied Psychological Services Clinic for individual therapy on a one-on-one basis to discuss individual concerns.
-The individual therapy is of a short-term nature and includes crisis intervention services. - 6.5 When appointments for the Latasha Norman Center for Counseling and Disability Services or Applied Psychological Services Clinic are closed, members of the Response Team should be notified so that an alternative source of care can be made. - 6.6 Any leave from class must be approved by the University physician or nurse practitioner as well as comply with any other applicable University policies for leave. - 7.
-If written or verbal request is made to return to classes after having been out for a period of medical leave, the individual must provide documentation, from the agency providing rehabilitative or medical services, stating that the individual is competent to function in a normal manner in the University environment. - 8.
+The individual therapy is of a short-term nature and includes crisis intervention services. - 6.5 When appointments for the Latasha Norman Center for Counseling and Disability Services or Applied Psychological Services Clinic are closed, members of the UBIT should be notified so that an alternative source of care can be made. - Any leave from class must be approved by the University physician or nurse practitioner as well as comply with any other applicable University policies for leave. - 7.
+If a written or verbal request is made to return to classes after having been out for a period of medical leave, the individual must provide documentation, from the agency providing rehabilitative or medical services, stating that the individual is competent to function in a normal manner in the University environment. - 8.
 The Health Center, Latasha Norman Center for Counseling and Disability Services, and Applied Psychological Services Clinic makes every attempt to maintain confidentiality of a patient's medical records.
 Information is not released to anyone outside of the Health Center without written permission, except as required by law.